XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfoExtended.md

                         {
                             "languageCode" : "en",
                             "name" : "highRate",
                             "description" : "Highest rate returned by the hotel in recent queries.
-This is a statistical figure and not necessarily a rate for current availability."
+This is a statistical figure and is not necessarily the rate for the current availability."
                         },
                         {
                             "languageCode" : "pt",
                             "name" : "highRate",
-                            "description" : "Menor tarifa retornada pelo hotel em consultas recentes.
-Trata-se de um número estatístico e não é necessariamente uma tarifa para a disponibilidade atual."
+                            "description" : "Maior tarifa retornada pelo hotel em consultas recentes.
+Trata-se de um número estatístico e não é necessariamente a tarifa da disponibilidade atual."
                         },
                         {
                             "languageCode" : "es",